How to Write a Good Journal Abstract with AI

 What are overlay journals - Featured

 Introduction What are overlay journals?
-Overlay journals are a disruptive concept that emerged from the academic publishing ecosystem in the last two decades.
+Overlay journals are a disruptive concept that emerged from the academic publishing ecosystem in the past two decades.
 Born from the open-access revolution and nurtured by the preprint culture, overlay journals flip traditional publishing on its head.
-They don’t host articles; instead, they curate, review, and certify research that already … Read more
+They don’t host articles.
+Instead, they curate, review, and certify research that already … Read more

 Academic Journals in 2025: A Guide for Survival